-First Thing: Know the Prices
+Know the Prices

 Before you even consider shopping at Amazon Grocery, know how much you’re spending on items at the grocery store.
 Take out your last few grocery receipts – including both food items and household stuff like laundry detergent, dishwashing detergent, etc. – and go through and mark everything that’s dry on that list.
 This gives you a baseline: you know exactly how much you’re paying for the item at your local store.

 Once you have that in hand, fire up Amazon Grocery and start comparing prices.
 Almost always, the Amazon price will be somewhat higher than the price on your receipt – don’t sweat it quite yet.